11 Vertical Garden Mistakes to Avoid

 1. Inadequate Sunlight

-One of the most common mistakes when selecting a site for a vertical garden is not considering the amount of sunlight the plants will receive.
+As a landscape gardener, one of the most common vertical garden mistakes I see is not considering the amount of sunlight the plants will receive.

-Most plants require at least 6 hours of sunlight per day to grow properly.
-Choosing a spot with inadequate sunlight can result in weak, leggy and unhealthy plants.
+Most plants require at least 6 hours of sunlight per day to grow properly, so choosing a spot with inadequate sunlight can result in weak, leggy and unhealthy plants.

 Before installing your vertical garden, observe the area throughout the day to determine how many hours of sunlight it receives.